In this article, I will show you how you can remove date from the blogger post URL.

 There are some disadvantages of removing it from post URLs as it affects the SEO performance of the existing well-established blogs.

-This is because Google identifies a piece of content using the URL and if it changed then Google has to recrawl the page and reindex it in search engine results pages (SERPs).
-So you may lose some ranking position in this process.
+This is because Google identifies a piece of content using the URL and if it changes then Google has to recrawl the page and reindex it in search engine results pages (SERPs).
+So you may lose some ranking positions in this process.

 But the effect is temporary as the old links will redirect to the new URL structure and eventually search engines will consider the new URL.
 And your Old internal links will still work.

-So, it is not recommended for Old sites with a lot of blog posts indexed in Google, but new websites can use this method to remove date from Blogger URL.
+So, it is not recommended for Old sites with many blog posts indexed in Google, but new websites can use this method to remove the date from the Blogger URL.

 Steps To Remove Date From Blogger Post URL

-To remove the date from Blogger post URL, you need to follow the below steps.
+To remove the date from the Blogger post URL, follow the steps below.

-- Here search for the head tag and paste the Javascript code just below it.
+• Search for the head tag and paste the Javascript code below it.

-- Now save your code and the date will be removed from the post URL of Blogger.
+• Now save your code and the date will be removed from the Blogger post URL.

 Copy the below code and paste it below the head tag as shown in the above image.